Code-Institute-Submissions/Milestone-61/README.md

 ## Structure

 ## Design
-### The two main colours used are violet #250967 and a light pink #CDBCCD as I felt these colours would suit a gym page.
+### The two main colours used are a violet #250967 and a light pink #CDBCCD as I felt these colours would suit a gym website,and also matched the images and fonts I chose.
+The violet and and light pink shade should compliment each other without being over powering to the eyes.
+Both colours were checked for contrast using the Webaim contrast checker.